From

 The Lessing Apartments was marketed to an

-rooms.
+rooms each.
 Architect Edmund R. Krause broke the huge six story complex into a

 series of projecting units with deep, but narrow, courts between them to provide

 light and ventilation.
-The roman brick
+The roman-brick

 and is minimally decorated although there is a nifty oculus [eye-like design] centered at the top